Marwann11/Word-Masters/README.md

 ## Project Features
 - Word-Guessing: players can try to guess a **_five-letter_** word within a total of **_six_** attempts.

-- Word-Validation: the application validates the guessed word and checks if the word is a valid english **_five-letter_** word.
+- Word-Validation: the application validates the guessed word and checks if the word is a valid English **_five-letter_** word.

 - Feedback: provide feedback for the player for each guessed letter, to indicate if the **letter is in the word** and if it's **at the right position**